petermsiegel/F-string-APL/README.md

 Let's explore an example wheregetting the best performance for a heavily used **∆F** string is important.

-First, let's grab `cmpx`, so we can compare the performance...
+First, let's grab `cmpx`, so we can compare the performance…

 ```
    'cmpx' ⎕CY 'dfns'